-Because of its unique, informal, problem-solving function, contacting the office of the Faculty Ombuds about a concern does NOT constitute legal “notice” to the institution that the problem exists.
-Anyone wishing to “put the institution on notice” must contact an administrator or invoke formal grievance procedures.
+Because of its unique, informal, problem-solving function, contacting the office of the Faculty Ombuds about a concern may not constitute legal “notice” to the institution that the problem exists.
+Anyone wishing to “put the institution on legal notice” should contact an administrator or invoke formal grievance procedures.

 III.
 STANDARDS OF PRACTICE AND CODE OF ETHICS

-The Faculty Ombuds shall adhere to the Standards of Practice and Code of Ethics defined by the International Ombudsman Association (“IOA”).
-These tenets require that an ombuds shall:
+The Faculty Ombuds shall adhere to professional ethics.
+These tenets require, among other things, that an ombuds shall:

 function independently of his/her organization,

+be as confidential as possible,

-be confidential and neutral,
+be neutral,

 limit the scope of his/her services to informal means of dispute resolution